l-x-x/l-x-x.github.io/news/README.md

 ## News
+### 2024
+- Our previous work about a new method to explore gluon saturation is now highlighted by the Dept. of Energy, USA.
+[Read the highlight](https://science.osti.gov/np/Highlights/2024/3e).

+- Jan.
+Congrats to Hao-tian get the post-doc offer from Argonne National Lab and Northwestern University and will start from Sep.
+2024.

 ### 2023
 - Aug.
 Congrats to my former Postdoc Hao-yu Liu (now a faculty member at Beijing University of Chemical Technology） being granted the Young Scientists Fund of the National Natural Science Foundation of China (国自然青年基金, with only an 18% support rate!)